10 thoughts on the 2018 elections, and an addendum

 2. Protecting and expanding the vote is of critical – no decisive – importance.

-3. To insist that the program of the left is the point of departure for unity in the Democratic Party makes little sense.
+3. To insist that the program of the left is the point of departure for unity in the coming elections makes little sense.
 And that’s putting it diplomatically.
 Nevertheless. too many on the left appear to have this attitude.
 An example is to turn Medicare for All into a litmus test determining whether a candidate should receive support or not.

 4. Candidate selection should be determined by more than a candidate’s position on one or another issue.
 Zephyr Teachout, who ran and lost in my congressional district to a Republican in 2016, was spot on issue wise, but had little name recognition, a limited history in the district, and few natural organizational connections.
 To wit: a wide-angled approach is in order, if we hope to shift control of Congress into Democratic hands.